5 MORE Ways To Stay Organized As A Writer Or Freelancer

 As far as abuse complaints are concerned, that shouldn’t be happening unless you’ve opted them in without their permission, purchased lists, or hidden your opt-out link.
 These are all important parts of being a respectful newsletter email-er.
 Your opt-out link should be easy to find—either at the top or bottom of the email, in a normal, nondescript font.
 As far as willfully opting people into your newsletter list goes, Just.
 Don’t.
 Do.
 It.
 Seriously.
 It’s as bad as buying followers on Instagram—it complicates data and fills your subscriber list with a poor representation of your audience.

 Unsubscribe people who do not read your emails.
-One Shayla Raquel’s most effective campaigns was when she sent an email out asking a segmented list if they still wanted to write a book.
+One of Shayla Raquel’s most effective campaigns was when she sent an email out asking a segmented list if they still wanted to write a book.
 “This would prompt them to either unsubscribe or respond to me.
 Once they responded, I asked them how I could help, which meant they were engaging again.” she said.
 Like I said previously, do not keep people on your list if they never read your emails.
 It skews your analytics.
 Either re-engage them or unsubscribe them—it’s as simple as that.
+Check out Shayla’s blog in the “Related Topics section at the end of this post!

+Track your analytics.
+So why were the previous two sections so worried about skewing the data?
+That brings me to my final tip for sending effective email newsletters and that’s to keep track of reports to better understand your demographic.
+Mailchimp and Squarespace both have excellent information on your demographics, which you can then use to adjust your newsletter according.
 You’ll notice that you have subscribers across the globe, opening your newsletter at different times in different time zones!
 You can also see exactly what your subscribers are clicking on the most, which will help you narrow the focus of your content.
 Getting niche is important in the content creation industry because it helps you avoid falling into believing in oversaturation.
 (I have an entire other blog post on that here.
 Don’t even get me started.)
 You’ll begin to have confidence that you’re producing quality content and your subscribers are enjoying what you have to share with them.
+You can also use this information for other marketing strategies like Facebook ads, which are proven to be effective because of Facebook’s brilliant ability to accurately display relevant advertisements to potential subscribers.

 Bonus Information

 1. How long should an email newsletter be?
 What’s the difference between a newsletter and a blog post?
 Can’t I just repost my blog post in the body of the newsletter?
 Should I keep the word count to a certain minimum?
 The truth is there are no hard and fast rules to writing email newsletters and that’s because they are often specific to the creator and the type of content being shared.
 I would recommend no more than a page and half, depending your topic and message.
-Use the KISS method—keep it simple, sweetie.
+Use the KISS method—keep it simple, sugar.

 Of course, the more relevant value you can add, the better, but don’t overload subscribers.
 Leave the long-form content to the blog.
 Look at the photo on the right.
 As you can see, this email is so long I had to zoom out more than 200% to see the whole email on one screen.
-That’s too much.
-If you really must share that much, include an email-exclusive download link to a PDF.
+That’s just too much.
+If you really must share that much content, include an email-exclusive download link to a PDF.
 Don’t forget the freebies!

 However, do not, and I repeat: DO NOT REPOST YOUR BLOG POST into your newsletter.
 Why would I willingly give you my email for something I can find on your blog?
 The answer is no, I wouldn’t.
 If there’s somehow a third major takeaway from this post, it’s this: don’t repost content.
 Instead, you want to deliver irresistible, exclusive, and valuable content to your subscribers’ inboxes.
 It is okay to notify subscribers of a new blog post this way, but copying and pasting content is just awful.
 Don’t.👏 Do. 👏 It.👏